cromize/beatport_tracktagger/README.md

 This project is a rework of an old beatport ID tagging tool.
 It's capable of getting useful tags from beatport and assigning them into audio file.

+Files need to have beatport id in front of the filename e.g. 5024319_track.mp3 (that's format from bought beatport tracks)

 Installation
 -----
 ```